-Practitioners completing the PSR are not required to examine the as-installed equipment; although practitioners may do so if adequate design drawings do not exist or if practitioners wish to ensure the installation is done according to the design.
-If during the PSR some additional safety items beyond the scope of work are identified and recommended to be implemented, then it is suggested the same can be verified after implementation.
+Although practitioners completing the PSR are not required to examine the as-installed equipment, practitioners are strongly encouraged to do so if adequate design drawings do not exist or if practitioners wish to ensure the installation is done according to the design.
+If during the PSR, some additional safety items beyond the scope of work are identified and recommended to be implemented, then it is suggested the same can be verified after implementation.

-It is suggested that the client demonstrate that all awareness devices are functioning as planned and any programmable safeguards have been validated.
+It is suggested that the client demonstrate that all awareness devices are functioning as planned and that any programmable safeguards have been validated.